 How does it work?

 The EMDrive is surprisingly simple.
 You take beams of low-energy light and bounce them around a metal cone.
-These low-energy light beams are called microwaves - the same invisible beams of light which bounce around inside your microwave oven.
+These low-energy beams are called microwaves - the same invisible beams of light which bounce around inside your microwave oven.

 Microwaves don't have mass but they interact with massive objects and cause them to vibrate (that's how a microwave oven works, it vibrates particles in your food, heating them up).
 The EMDrive uses these microwaves to vibrate the metal cone and by carefully controlling the angle and concentration of the beams, the cone starts vibrating forwards.